pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 # Unit-II

 Chapter-01
+Mulk Raj Anand who was born on 12th December 1905 was an Indian writer and he was known for his depiction of the lives of the poor in traditional Indian society.
+He is considered as one of the pioneers of Indo-Anglian fiction he was one of the First India-based writers in English to gain an International readership.
+He is admired for his novels and short stories which are noted for their perceptive insight into the lives of the oppressed and their analyses of impoverishment exploitation and misfortune.
+Some of his important works are *Untouchable*, *Coolie* and *to leaves* and Bud he was honoured of the padma Bhushan.
+He died on 28th september 2004.

 # Q6.
 Discuss the role of the stranger in the story?
 Why does the child refuse all that he offers. (sweets, toys and rides)?
 Ans: The stranger acts as a kind and compassionate figure who tries to console the lost child.
 He represents a stark contrast to the child’s parents, offering him everything the child had previously desired.
 The child refuses the offers his fear and sense of loss have completely overwhelmed his earlier desires the material things are no longer important, all he wants mow that the comfort and security of his parents.